firedotwater/devops/M5 Stack/README.md

 In thos exercise I have played around with the AWS subscription with the M5.
 I have created a free tier account on AWS and made the requiered adjustment and settings.

-Here is the needed code
+Here is the needed code:

 ```
 from m5stack import *